 I’ll say it again: If you break these basic rules, assume that all trout are spooked.

-There are many parts to come in this Troutbitten short series.
+There are more parts in this Troutbitten short series.
 Because stealth on the water and understanding what spooks a trout is foundational knowledge in fly fishing.

-Remember what Paul Gaskell said, “Nobody ever caught a spooked trout.”
+Remember what Paul Gaskell said, “Nobody ever caught a scared trout.”

 Fish hard, friends.

 ** Donate ** If you enjoy this article, please consider a donation.
 Your support is what keeps this Troutbitten project funded.
 Scroll below to find the Donate Button.
 And thank you.

 T R O U T B I T T E N